NREL/Marmot/README.md

 # Marmot
-Marmot is a data formatting and visualization tool for production cost modelling results.
-It provides an efficient way to view PLEXOS production cost modeling results, while also creating publication ready figures and data tables.
+Marmot is a data formatting and visualization tool for PLEXOS production cost modelling results.
+It provides an efficient way to view PLEXOS results, while also creating publication ready figures and data tables.

 ![Yellow-bellied marmot](https://upload.wikimedia.org/wikipedia/commons/3/3b/Marmot-edit1.jpg)